alligitor/LoRaMon/README.md

 Number of captured packets : 2
 ```

-### Quit Mode
+### Quiet Mode

-Using --Q, you can supress all messages that are printed to the console.
+Using -Q, you can supress all messages that are printed to the console.
 The main purupose of this mode is reducing chatter when --duration is used.

 ```sh
 loramon.py /dev/ttyUSB0 --freq 914875000 --bw 125000 --sf 8 --cr 5 -C --duration 5 -Q ; echo Number of captured packets \: $?